adamghill/sphinx-markdown-docs/README.md

 # sphinx-docs

-An example of how to use Sphinx to create an awesome documentation site.
+An example of how to use Sphinx to create a beautiful documentation site.

 ## ⭐ Features